 Classic asparagus accompaniments include melted butter, Hollandaise sauce and poached eggs, or you can use the asparagus as dipping sticks for softly boiled eggs.
 I love adding asparagus to my salads.
 Try lightly boiling, steaming or griddling the spears and serving them with some Mozzarella cheese, fresh tomatoes and a softly poached egg.
 Spring pasta dishes can easily be brightened up with some fresh asparagus, or try Jamie’s Asparagus, mint and lemon risotto.

-However you eat yours, be sure to make the most of the short British season whilst it’s here!
+Learn all about asparagus at the Vegepedia.
+However you eat yours, be sure to make the most of the short British season whilst it’s here.